AUDIO VERSION: YouTube Podbean

 The spiritual “authorities” in Philistia have come up with the perfect idea: make gold monuments that sort of celebrate the plagues that have come on them.
 The tumors we knew about, but this is the first time we’re hearing about the infestation of mice.
 Yuck.
 Yahweh is certainly spanking these people.
 By making gold icons of these things, they’ll be telling Yahweh, “You win.
 Wow, You really got us good.”

 Once again we’re reminded about how far and wide Yahweh glorified Himself through what He did to Egypt.
 It’s decades since that happened.
 The current generation is remembering oral stories that they were told by their parents and grandparents.
 Today, we’ve heard the ten plagues referred to so often that we fail to appreciate how epic they really were.
-It is an absolute miracle that there was anything left of Egypt at all (see Saving Egypt: The Story of the Ten Plagues).
+It is an absolute miracle that there was anything left of Egypt at all.
 The Philistines have good reason to be afraid and their priests are warning them not to follow Pharaoh’s stupid example by delaying in giving Yahweh what He wants.

 So far the demon worshiping priests aren’t doing so bad.
 But now they start to doubt themselves.
 Maybe it isn’t really Yahweh after all.
 Maybe the mice and the tumors are all just one big coincidence.
 So now these geniuses come up with their own version of Gideon’s fleece.